Top 10 Best Sites

 When she revealed who she was to the people on the other side of the screen, she said that didn’t go so well.
 “When I decided to say ‘Oh, by the way, the person you’ve been chatting with for a week is me, Halle Berry,’ they thought I was just some kook.
 They were like ‘Right, sure, get out of here.’
 They didn’t really believe me at that point.
 So chatting hasn’t gone that well for me.”

-Before Katy Perry was attending concerts and festivals, wearing couples Halloween costumes, and taking lavish vacations with Orlando Bloom, she was a big fan of Tinder.
+Before Katy Perry was attending concerts and festivals, wearing couples Halloween costumes, and taking lavish vacations with her fiance Orlando Bloom, she was a big fan of Tinder.

 When asked if she was single and on the popular dating app, she told Power 105.1’s The Breakfast Club: “Uh, yes I am, hello.
 I’m really deep on Tinder, so I don’t have a whole lot of time.”